Kinnoull F.C.

 The club won the Tayside Premier Division in season 2005–06 and gained promotion to the East Super League for the 2006–07 season.
 However they only spent one season in the top tier before being relegated.

 Kinnoull are one of four senior football clubs based in Perth, the others being professional side St Johnstone, East of Scotland Football League club Jeanfield Swifts and Letham of the Midlands League.

-The team have been managed since May 2014 by Alan Cameron.
+The team currently play in the East Of Scotland 1st Division.